 The Hollow Earth Anti-Gravity Vehicle, aka H.E.A.V, is an aircraft specially created to cross the gateway into the Hollow Earth realm that appeared in the movie Godzilla vs. Kong.
-The aircraft is equipped with four mobile anti-gravity turbines that allow it to float and move around.
+The hovercraft is equipped with four mobile anti-gravity turbines that allow it to float and move around.

 Q9.
 Which vehicle would impress your girlfriend the most: Gyrosphere or H.E.A.V?

 Yeah, we know Ebirah never appeared in the Monsterverse, but it did appear in the Godzilla series film Ebirah, Horror of the Deep.
 Besides, it’s too much fun to pit these two aquatic giants against each other to give it up.